braynier/respite-dashboard/README.md

-# 🚀 Professional Application
+# 🚀 Website Dashboard

-Welcome to **Professional Application**, a feature-rich and modern web app designed for professionals.
+Welcome to **Respite Website dashboard**, a feature-rich and modern web app designed to provide website management.
 Built using advanced **React Query** for data fetching, **Styled Components** for theming, and **Supabase** for backend services, this app leverages cutting-edge technologies and patterns to deliver an efficient and scalable user experience.

 ## 🖥️ Responsive Design